A hearty welcome to the world of something different

 "…both grittier and more real than the [old west] frequently seen in Hollywood Westerns and on television." - Harvard Magazine on "I Dreamt I Was in Heaven - The Rampage of the Rufus Buck Gang"

-You're in the right place if your interests run outside the beaten path.
-Worlds not like yours and mine.
+You're in the right place if your interests run beyond the beaten path.
+Here are worlds not like yours and mine.
 Neither fantasy nor science fiction, but the strangeness, beauty, and savagery of the real, audaciously reimagined.

 "Gaiter's lively prose presses against the confines of every sentence." - Kirkus Reviews on "A Memory of Fictions (or) Just Tiddy-Boom"